aca-labs/a2-composer-starter/README.md

 Run `npm install` to install all the project dependencies.

-Development server can be run the command `gulp serve:dev`, once run it can be accessed by opening your browser to: http://localhost:3000/.
+Development server can be run the command `gulp serve`, once run it can be accessed by opening your browser to: http://localhost:3000/.
 While the development service is running, if you edit the any files in the app directory, you'll see the changes take effect in your browser almost immediately.

 The build the project run the command `gulp build:dev` for development build and `gulp build:prod` for a production build.